Denver Crimes almost always updates its Denver crime data on Mondays and Thursdays. This is the page of site news and corrections.

 July 6: Due to technical issues with the Denver Police Department, new crime data has stopped for now.
 The existing data is current as of June 23, 2015.
 The DPD doesn't know when the issues will be resolved.

-New: Colorado state crime rate charts.
+Featured: Colorado state crime rate charts.

 Denver crime maps